-The Charles Kleibacker Film Festival celebrates the life and accomplishments of a style icon with a weekend of free films honoring all things fashion.
-Please note that all films are recommended for adult audiences, and that limited seating is available.
-To guarantee a seat, please MAKE YOUR RESERVATION EARLY.
+The seventh annual Charles Kleibacker Film Festival celebrates the legacy of a style icon with a weekend of free films honoring all things fashion.
+Please note that all films are recommended for adult audiences, and limited seating is available.
+To guarantee a seat, please make a reservation early.

-Support for this program was generously provided by Nordstrom and the Charles Kleibacker Endowed Fund for Excellence.
+Support for this program was generously provided, in part, by the Charles Kleibacker Endowed Fund for Excellence.
 Established to honor Charles Kleibacker’s commitment to Columbus and to design, the Fund supports, among other things, public programs that address broad issues of art and culture.